-Cozens likewise was accused of having said, The King has no more authority in culesiastical matters, than the boy who rubs my horse's heels.
-The expression was violent: But 'tis certain, that all those high churchmen, who were so industrious in reducing the laity to submission, were extremely fond of their own privileges and independency, and were desirous of exempting the mitre from all subjection to the crown.
+Cozens too was accused of having said, The king has no more authority in eccle-fiastical matters, than the boy who rubs my horse's heels.
+The expression was violent: But 'tis certain, that all those high churchmen, who were so industrious in bringing the laity's necks under the King's feet, were extremely fond of their own privileges and independency, and were desirous of exempting the mitre from all subjection to the crown.

-A committee was erected by the commons as a court of inquifition upon the clergy, and was commonly denominated the committee of scandalous ministers.
+A committee was erected by the commons as a court of inquisition upon the clergy, and was commonly denominated the committee of scandalous ministers.
 The politicians among the commons were apprized of the great importance of the pulpit for guiding the people; the bigots were enraged against the prelatical clergy; and both of them knew, that no established government could be overthrown by observing strictly the principles of justice, equity, or elemency.
-The proceedings, therefore, of this famous committee, which continued for feveral years, were, to the last degree, cruel and arbitrary, and made dreadful havoc both on the church and the universities.
-They began with harasting, imprisoning, and molefting the clergy; and ended with fequestring and ejecting them.
-In order to join contumely to cruelty, they gave the fufferers the epithet of feandalous, and endeavoured to render them as odious as they were miferable.
-The utmost vice, however, which they could reproach to a great part of them, were, bowing at the name of Jesus, placing the communion-table in the east, reading the King's orders for sports on Sunday, and other practices, which the established government, both in church and state, had strictly enjoined them.
+The proceedings, therefore, of this famous committee, which continued for several years, were, to the last degree, cruel and arbitrary, and made dreadful havoc both on the church and the universities.
+They began with harassing, imprisoning, and molesting the clergy; and ended with sequestring and ejecting them.
+In order to join contumely to cruelty, they gave the sufferers the epithet of fcandalous, and endeavored to render them as odious as they were miferable.
+The utmost vice, however, which they could reproach to a great part of them, were, bowing at the name of Jesus, placing the communion-table in the east, reading the King's order for sports on sunday, and other practices, which the established government, both in church and state, had strictly required of them.